LoV432/next-openwrt-stats/README.md

 ### Additional Configuration

 In some cases, you might need to disable DNS rebind protection.
-You can do this from the "Network > DHCP and DNS" settings in your OpenWrt router's configuration.
+You can do this from the "Network > DHCP and DNS" settings in your OpenWrt router's web interface.